oracle-quickstart/oke-transcoder/README.md

 where compartment-id is ID of your compartment.
 You can get compartment OCID in OCI console from Identity & Security.
 Under Identity, click Compartments.
 A compartment hierarchy in your tenancy is displayed.
 Find your compartment and copy its OCID.

-After creating the group, you should set specific [IAM policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/policyreference.htm) for OCI services that can be used by the Dynamic Group.
+After creating the dynamic group, you should set specific [IAM policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/policyreference.htm) for OCI services that can be used by the Dynamic Group.

 **Due to enforcement of [OSMS](https://docs.oracle.com/en-us/iaas/os-management/osms/osms-getstarted.htm) for compute resources created using an `manage all-resources` policy, you need to specify each service in a separate policy syntax**